Lulu (singer): Post-Eurovision

-1970s and James Bond theme
+1970s: James Bond theme

 Lulu began 1970 by appearing on the BBC's review of the 1960s music scene Pop Go the Sixties, performing "Boom Bang-A-Bang" live on BBC1 on 31 December 1969.
 She recorded another Jerry Wexler, Tom Dowd and Arif Mardin album in the US, Melody Fair, and scored a US Top 30 hit, "Oh Me Oh My (I'm a Fool for You Baby)", (later covered by Aretha Franklin, Tina Arena, Buster Poindexter, and John Holt) and collaborated with the Dixie Flyers on "Hum a Song (From Your Heart)".

 Four more German-language tracks ("Ich brauche deine Liebe", "Wach' ich oder träum' ich", "Warum tust du mir weh", and "Traurig, aber wahr") were recorded on the Atlantic/WEA label.
 She was the subject of This Is Your Life on 10 May 1972, when she was surprised by Eamonn Andrews.

 Lulu was one of the main artists invited to appear on the BBC's anniversary show Fifty Years Of Music in 1972.
 The same year she starred in the Christmas pantomime Peter Pan at the Opera House, Manchester, and repeated her performance at the London Palladium in 1975.
 She returned to the same role in different London-based productions from 1987 to early 1989.
 She made an appearance on the Morecambe and Wise Show in 1973, singing "All the Things You Are" and "Happy Heart".
 Also in 1972, Lulu made a brief but memorable appearance, alongside Ringo Starr, on Monty Python's Flying Circus.
-She and Starr fight with Michael Palin, in his "It's Man" character as a talk show host whose program goes awry.
+She and Starr fight with Michael Palin, in his "It's Man" character as a talk show host whose programme goes awry.

 On 27 May 1974, BBC1 screened Bruce Forsyth Meets Lulu a special variety TV show for the UK bank holiday.
 In 1974, she performed the title song for the James Bond film The Man with the Golden Gun.
 Two slightly different versions of the song were used, at the start and end respectively; James Bond was mentioned in the end version.
 Released as a single, it is the only Bond film title track not to chart as a single in either the United Kingdom or the United States.

 In the same year, Lulu covered David Bowie's songs "The Man Who Sold the World" and "Watch That Man".
 Bowie and Mick Ronson produced the recordings.
 Bowie played saxophone and provided backing vocals.
 Rumours of a brief affair between him and Lulu were confirmed in her 2002 autobiography.
 "The Man Who Sold the World" became her first Top 10 hit in five years, peaking at No. 3 in the UK chart in February 1974, and was a Top 10 hit in several other European countries.

-In 1975, she released the disco single "Take Your Mama For A Ride", which peaked in the UK charts at No. 37, remaining in the Top 75 for four weeks.
+She recorded other songs with Bowie, including his "Dodo," that were never officially released.
+In 1975, she released the disco single "Take Your Mama For A Ride", which peaked in the UK chart at No. 37, remaining in the Top 75 for four weeks.